-Kaneka Corporation, in partnership with leading Australian nutritional medicine experts has supported a successful Virtual Round Table Event hosted by ACNEM, titled “Post-Pandemic Health: Integrated Strategies to Tackle Symptoms of Long-COVID”, on the 31st of August 2022.
+Kaneka Corporation, in partnership with leading Australian nutritional medicine experts, supported a successful virtual round table event hosted by ACNEM, titled “Post-Pandemic Health: Integrated Strategies to Tackle Symptoms of Long-COVID”, on the 31st of August 2022.

-Renowned Australian Integrative Medicine practitioners, including an integrative cardiologist, functional geneticist, leading nutritionists, pharmacist and accredited herbalists were invited to be panellists for the Round Table gathering, answering the important questions and offering ideas/options around alternative treatment pathways for today’s most vexing health issues.
+Renowned Australian Integrative Medicine practitioners, including an integrative cardiologist, functional geneticist, leading nutritionists, pharmacist and accredited herbalists were invited to be panelists for the round table gathering, answering the important questions and offering ideas/options around alternative treatment pathways for today’s most vexing health issues.

 The event highlighted the vital role nutritional medicine plays in the current climate.
 The discussion focused on the latest evidence-based research revealing the link between COVID-19, Long-COVID, persistent fatigue, muscle weakness, brain fog, cognitive decline and the case for an integrated approach to diet, lifestyle, exercise, nutrition and supplementation to provide relief to patients.

 Ubiquinol was highlighted as a key supplement that has been shown to support mitochondrial function which is a key hallmark of Long-COVID for many patients and requires additional support when under stress.

 The Q&A session also discussed key lessons for Australia’s ‘world-class’ medical system in managing a once-in-a-century pandemic and shared diagnostic and treatment methods for integrative practitioners to help patients with Long-COVID symptoms, after recent expert projections that almost half a million Australians will suffer from the condition in the coming months.